Frequently Asked Questions

 For International students, look at financing options from your home country.
 Many organizations offer scholarships and loans for students studying graduate level programs abroad.

 You can choose to live in homestay (a room in a family home, with meals), which will be approximately $850/month.
-You can choose to live in residence (located at SFU's main campus in Burnaby) which is 45 minutes by bus, from the downtown campus, where our classes are held.
+You can choose to live in residence at our brand new Vancouver Graduate Residence building, located at the downtown campus where your classes are held, or in the residences on the SFU Burnaby campus which is 45 minutes away by bus.
 Or you can choose to rent an apartment or basement suite in a home.

 Included in your student fees is a monthly transit pass and extended medical insurance.
 You will need to ensure that you have basic medical insurance from your home province.
 If you are an international student, you will want to purchase travel medical insurance prior to arriving in Vancouver.